aromanino/keycloak-express-middleware/README.md

     - offlineToken: [Optional] boolean value.
 If true, requests an offline token (used for long-lived refresh tokens).
 Default is false.
     - refreshToken: [Optional] string containing a valid refresh token to request a new access token when using the refresh_token grant type.
 ---
 ## 🔧 Available Middlewares
 ### `underKeycloakProtection(callback) - deprecated - `
-@deprecated.
+@deprecated Method.
 Use the `configure` Method with `await keycloakAdapter.configure(...)`, then define your resources as you normally would in Express:
 ```js
     await keycloakAdapter.configure(config_Parameters);